Dr. Zadeh has extensive experience

 2080 Century Park East.
 Suite 1701.
 Los Angeles.
 CA 90067

 At Los Angeles Sinus Institute, we recognize that the symptoms associated with nasal and sinus disorders can be overwhelming.
 Fortunately, there has been significant advancement in diagnostic techniques and medical and surgical therapies which are very effective in treating the majority of nasal and sinus disorders.
 However, if these therapies are not successful in treating the patient's ailment, surgery may be the next step in finding relief.
-At Los Angeles Sinus Institute, we take into consideration all medical and surgical options and work closely with each patient to develop an individualized plan of treatment.
-Our patients benefit from Dr. Zadeh's distinctive combined medical and surgical approach using the safest, most advanced, and minimally invasive techniques.
+Dr. Zadeh takes into consideration all medical and surgical options and works closely with each patient to develop an individualized plan of treatment.
+Patients benefit from Dr. Zadeh's distinctive combined medical and surgical approach using the safest, most advanced, and minimally invasive techniques.